WojciechMatuszewski/programming-notes/aws/show-me-SaaS.md

 - Create small, reusable functions that deal with the tenancy.
 Use them inside your "main" code.

 - **Do NOT** create a microservice especially for handling the concept of a tenancy.
 It is hazardous to do so as that microservice becomes a singular point of failure.
 It is better to duplicate code than have such a microservice.

+## Episode 5 - Life in the SaaS Lane: Routing Multi-Tenant Traffic